 More about 'playable philosophy':

-Stefano Gualeni's work, both as an academic and as a designer, advocates the use of virtual worlds to materialize thought experiments and to playfully negotiate philosophical ideas.
+Stefano's work, both as an academic and as a game designer, explores the use of virtual worlds as ways to materialize thought experiments and to practically (and maybe even playfully) pursue philosophical ideas.

-A further articulation of those ideas can also be found in the following academic article:
+Recent (and shorter) versions of the same argument can also be found in the following academic articles: